Naterus/restful-countries/README.md

 ## Contributing

-This project is far from perfect, If you find a bug or optimal way of implementing an existing code, Feel free to fork this repository, modify and create a pull request.
+This project is far from perfect, If you find a bug or an optimal way of implementing an existing or new feature, Feel free to fork this repository, modify and create a pull request.

 Note : Ensure code is tested and well written before creating pull request.